A guide for schools and education professionals

 The Inclusion Outreach Service promotes good outcomes for children and young people with special educational needs and/or disabilities and aims to remove barriers to inclusion across the city, by providing a needs-led and flexible range of support to mainstream schools.

-The Inclusion Outreach Service is available and free to all mainstream schools, delivered by a range of professionals from a partnership of services including; MABS, Solent Academies Trust, Children’s Therapy Service, and experienced Outreach SENCOs from mainstream schools in the city.
+The Inclusion Outreach Service is available and free to all mainstream schools, delivered by a range of professionals from a partnership of services including: MABS, Solent Academies Trust, Children’s Therapy Service, and experienced Outreach SENCOs from mainstream schools in the city.
 The service aims to link schools with the most helpful advice and specialist support available.

 Inclusion Outreach Service > Portsmouth Local Offer